Floridians 'Took It Seriously' & Stopped Traveling Before Coronavirus Shutdown Orders Were Issued

-TAMPA (CBSMiami/CNN) – Given that Florida’s shutdown order came much later than other states, epidemiologists have wondered why the state did not become a hot spot like New York or New Jersey.
+TAMPA (CBSMiami/CNN) – Given that Florida’s shutdown order came much later than other states, epidemiologists have wondered why the state did not become a hot spot for coronavirus like New York or New Jersey.

 One answer, according to data analysis from the Tampa Bay Times, is that many Floridians stopped traveling long before their county or state stepped in.